cjpaine109/ai-notebooks/Batch Gradient Descent/README.md

 - `Linear_Regression_Batch_Gradient_Descent.ipynb`: Jupyter Notebook demonstrating the implementation and usage of the Linear Regression model with Batch Gradient Descent.
 - `Linear_Regression_Batch_Gradient_Descent_class.ipynb`: Jupyter Notebook containing a class-based implementation of Linear Regression using Batch Gradient Descent.
--  Equations: A folder containing some of the equations used.
+- `Equations`: A folder containing some of the basic equations used.
 - `README.md`: Documentation of the project.

 ## Getting Started